santatamas/blog/_posts/2017-10-03-Building-Blu-Infrastructure-II.md

 In the [previous post](/Building-Blu-Infrastructure/) we had a look at the high-level overview of the infrastructure of our shiny new webapp.
 Now it's time to take a deep-dive into the implementation details.
 I know you're stoked to see some actual code, so here we go!

 # Dockerising the applications
-In order to be able to deploy our apps to the Kubernetes cluster, first we have to build Docker container images for them.
+To be able to deploy our apps to Kubernetes, we have to build Docker container images for the apps.
 If you remember, we're dealing with an Angular4 SPA, and a dotnetcore backend.

-You might wonder why I chose to use a container instead of using Google CDN to distribute the static html/JS files for the SPA.
+You might wonder why I chose to serve static files from a container instead of using Google CDN for distribution.
 While the latter might seem to be the straightforward choice in most cases, I have several reasons why I you'd want to go with the other.

-* Container makes versioning easy.
-I can tag my container with the build number, and push it to Kubernetes, which means I can always easily roll back any changes without a fuss.
+* Containers make versioning easy.
+I can tag them with the build numbers, and use that to deploy and roll back any changes without a fuss.
-* Invalidating CDN caches is *ssllloooww*.
+* Invalidating CDN cache is *ssllloooww*.
 It's not a big deal, but if and when the house is on fire, it's a pain to push out anything quickly.
 * It's a well-known practice to put a proxy in front of [Kestrel](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?tabs=aspnetcore2x), as it's not necessarily ready to be exposed to the public.

-These reasons lead me to settle with an Nginx container, which is responsible for serving static content, and proxy all traffic to **/api** to my backend.
+These reasons lead me to settle with an Nginx container, which is responsible for serving static content, and proxy all traffic from **/api** to my backend.

-Fortunately, configuring Nginx as a proxy is *REALLY* easy.
+Fortunately, configuring Nginx as a proxy is *really* easy.
 ``` javascript
 server {
     listen 80;